WHAT DOES THAT MEAN FOR YOU?

 All animals have a mating season, but the reason behind humans’ cuffing season is more psychological than anything.
 We want someone to snuggle up to when the weather is miserable.
 Shorter days and colder temperatures enhance feelings of loneliness, so we desire physical touch and companionship more than usual.
 Having a constant companion is easier than finding casual dates and one night stands when we’re spending more time indoors.

-Red Flags To Look Out For During Cuffing Season
+Red Flags To Look Out For When It’s Cuffing Season

 Casual daters might be cool with winter flings during cuffing season, but being cuffed can lead to heartbreak for those who are looking for a genuine connection.
 Avoid disappointment by looking out for the following signs during your fall dates.